 Our purpose - our calling - is to provide life-changing opportunities for students.
 This happens in many ways around the campus: in classrooms, laboratories, studios, theaters, performance halls, and arenas.
-In addition, our gathering spaces inside and outside of buildings as students, faculty, staff and visitors alike, move to and from during the course of the day, are all "places of learning."
+In addition, our gathering spaces inside and outside of buildings, as students, faculty, staff, and visitors alike, move to and from during the course of the day, are all "places of learning."

 To the extent that people are safe, and feel safe, learning will be enhanced.
-Our campus and the City of Canyon are both recognized as safe places to live and work.
-WT was ranked as the safest campus in Texas, and among the ten safest in the U.S, according to a 2020 report by security association, Your Local Security.
-Campus and community are deemed safe as the result of tireless and persistent efforts on the part of public officials, public safety personnel, and equal in importance, each and all of us as we are mindful of the significance of a safe environment and the role we play in sustaining it.
+The City of Canyon was recently recognized as the safest college town in Texas and the 21st safest college town in America.
+Campus and community are deemed safe as the result of tireless and persistent efforts on the part of public officials and public safety personnel, and equal in importance, each and every one of us as we are mindful of the significance of a safe environment and the role we play in sustaining it.